urbantrout/docs/en/services.md

 ## Creating a Service

 To create a service class for your plugin, create a `services/` subdirectory within your plugin’s `src/` directory, and create a file within it named after the class name you want to give your service.
-If you want to name your service class `Bacon` then name the file `Bacon.php`.
+If you want to name your service class `Foo` then name the file `Foo.php`.

 Open the file in your text editor and use this template as its starting point: